cbartram/kraken-api/README.md

 - Allowing JAR file plugin downloads
 - Validating running plugins

-This API requires that you have an AWS account with a lambda function, API gateway, and S3 bucket setup to fully utilize this.

 ## Getting Started

 To get started clone this project and run a gradle build: